OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 If one or several abuse cases are handled at:

 - **Design, Infrastructure or Network level**
-    - Put a marker in the documentation or schema to indicate that *This design/network/infrastructure take into account the abuse cases ABUSE_CASE_001, ABUSE_CASE_002, ABUSE_CASE_xxx*.
+    - Make a note in the documentation or schema to indicate that *This design/network/infrastructure takes into account the abuse cases ABUSE_CASE_001, ABUSE_CASE_002, ABUSE_CASE_xxx*.
 -  **Code level**
-    - Put a special comment in the classes/scripts/modules to indicate that *This class/module/script take into account the abuse cases ABUSE_CASE_001, ABUSE_CASE_002, ABUSE_CASE_xxx*.
+    - Put a special comment in the classes/scripts/modules to indicate that *This class/module/script takes into account the abuse cases ABUSE_CASE_001, ABUSE_CASE_002, ABUSE_CASE_xxx*.
     - Dedicated annotation like `@AbuseCase(ids={"ABUSE_CASE_001","ABUSE_CASE_002"})` can be used to facilitate tracking and allow identification into integrated development environment.

 Using this way, it becomes possible (via some minor scripting) to identify where the the abuse cases are addressed.